Hemoglobin: Genetics

-Even within species, variants of hemoglobin exist, although one sequence is usually "most common" in each species.
-Mutations in the genes for the hemoglobin protein in a species result in hemoglobin variants.
-Many of these mutant forms of hemoglobin cause no disease.
-Some of these mutant forms of hemoglobin, however, cause a group of hereditary diseases termed the hemoglobinopathies.
+Mutations in the genes for hemoglobin can result in variants of hemoglobin within a single species, although one sequence is usually "most common" in each species.
+Many of these mutations cause no disease, but some cause a group of hereditary diseases called hemoglobinopathies.
 The best known hemoglobinopathy is sickle-cell disease, which was the first human disease whose mechanism was understood at the molecular level.
-A (mostly) separate set of diseases called thalassemias involves underproduction of normal and sometimes abnormal hemoglobins, through problems and mutations in globin gene regulation.
+A mostly separate set of diseases called thalassemias involves underproduction of normal and sometimes abnormal hemoglobins, through problems and mutations in globin gene regulation.
 All these diseases produce anemia.